Dell XPS 17 9700 i5-10300H

 Modern games should be playable with these graphics cards at low settings and resolutions.
 Casual gamers may be happy with these cards.

-i5-10300H: On Comet Lake architecture (4th gen of Skylake) based processor for big and heavy laptops.
-Integrates four processor cores clocked at 2.5 - 4.5 GHz (4.2 GHz with 4 cores) that support HyperThreading. » Further information can be found in our Comparison of Mobile Processsors.
+i5-10300H: Comet Lake architecture (4th gen of Skylake) based processor for big and heavy laptops.
+Integrates four processor cores clocked at 2.5 - 4.5 GHz (4.2 GHz for all 4 cores) with HyperThreading support.» Further information can be found in our Comparison of Mobile Processsors.

 This large display size is used for laptops which are mainly intended for an use on a desk.